arevlo-flow/claude-code-workflows/plugins/clawd-eyes/commands/stop.md

 ## Notes

 - Some ports may already be free - that's fine
-- Killing the backend also closes the browser (managed by Playwright)
+- The user's browser stays open - clawd-eyes only disconnects from CDP
 - After stopping, restart with `/clawd-eyes:start`